ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-gb.md

 MariaDB is a derivative (fork) of MySQL.

 This engine is 100% compatible, and is "freer" than its sibling MySQL.
 All the bugs and roadmaps are freely accessible, unlike the Oracle version.
-In addition, the storage database InnoDB has been replaced by XtraDB and other optimisations, promising performance gains.

 **Find out how to create and manage your MySQL or MariaDB databases**